 The Price Volume Relationship

-Price Up-Volume Down (PUVD) in an uptrend, this is very bearish as it suggests that although prices are rising, there are fewer participants suggesting people are backing away from the higher prices.
+Price Up-Volume Down (PUVD) in an uptrend is very bearish as it suggests that although prices are rising, there are fewer participants suggesting people are backing away from the higher prices.
 This also infers that the trend is weakening.
 In a downtrend, it indicates a continuance of the downtrend.

-Price Down–Volume Down (PDVD) in a downtrend this can suggest that the retreat is slowing or beginning to end as there are fewer people interested in buying or selling the stock at these prices.
+Price Down–Volume Down (PDVD) in a downtrend can suggest that the retreat is slowing or beginning to end as fewer people are interested in buying or selling the stock at these prices.
 In an uptrend, this may indicate the stock is stopping for breath or due to a pullback before continuing on its upward trajectory.
-Volume tends to trend in the same direction as the price trend, so PDVD also suggests a continuation of the primary downtrend, or a pullback and possible continuation of an uptrend.
+Volume tends to trend in the same direction as the price trend.
+Hence, PDVD also suggests a continuation of the primary downtrend or a pullback and a possible continuation of an uptrend.

 So you see not only the price but the direction of both price and volume is essential.
 This is where the Price Volume Indicators play an important role.